nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 |test_sample|

 1. |connect_kit|
-#. :ref:`Connect to the kit with nRF Connect Serial Terminal <serial_terminal_connect>`.
+#. :ref:`Connect to the kit with the Serial Terminal app <serial_terminal_connect>`.
-   You can also use the :guilabel:`Open Serial Terminal` option of the `Cellular Monitor`_ app to open the Serial Terminal.
+   You can also use the :guilabel:`Open Serial Terminal` option of the `Cellular Monitor app`_ to open the Serial Terminal app.
    If you want to use a different terminal emulator, see :ref:`slm_connecting_91dk_pc`.
 #.
 Reset the kit.
 #.
 Observe that the development kit sends a ``Ready\r\n`` message on UART.